How and Why to Get a Good Night’s Sleep

 - If you can, go to bed at the same time every day, even on the weekends.
 Try not to take a nap late during the day.

 - Don’t eat a heavy meal right before bedtime, and don’t drink alcohol or caffeine late at night.

 - In fact, limit all fluids before bedtime to avoid waking up in the middle of the night to go to the bathroom.
 Also, use the bathroom right before you go to bed.

 - If you’re stressed out, try relaxation techniques like meditating, deep breathing, yoga, reading a favorite book, listening to calm music, or writing in a journal.

 - Make your room comfortable: not too cold or hot, quiet, and dark.
 If you currently use your bedroom as an office or another TV room, rethink this arrangement.
-Make your bedroom a place to rest, not get distracted.
+Make your bedroom a place to rest, not to get distracted.

 - We know you love your pets, but they can interrupt your sleep so try to keep them off the bed or out of your room altogether if you have allergies (diabetes alert dogs excluded, of course).

 Checking your blood sugar level at night

 It is important to check your blood sugar level before bedtime.
 To avoid going low blood sugar overnight, experiment with bedtime snacks that will keep your blood sugar normal overnight, like hummus or guacamole with vegetables.